 With this being our last day at Big Bend National Park, we woke up early and drove to Santa Elena Canyon.
 Although we missed a lot of the trails and exhibits on this side of the park, we did get to hike the Santa Elena Canyon Trail and stop in at the Castolon Visitor Center.

-Ideally, we would have preferred five to seven days at Big Bend National Park, but this was a great introduction and we can’t wait to go back.
+We’re so happy we finally made the trek out to Big Bend National Park.
+Ideally, we would have preferred five to seven days as there is so much to see and do in this sprawling, undeveloped part of Texas.
+This was a great introduction to Big Bend and we can’t wait to go back.